Victor Ostrovsky: By Way of Deception

 In 1990, he published By Way of Deception, a memoir of his years in the Mossad.
 On 12 September 1990, the Israeli embassy in Ottawa successfully obtained a court order temporarily blocking the book's publication in Canada.
 On the same day, the New York Supreme Court barred publication in the United States.
-According to the Israeli government, Ostrovsky wrote the book in violation of the official secrets contract he signed when he employed by Mossad.
+According to the Israeli government, Ostrovsky wrote the book in violation of the official secrets contract he signed when he was employed by Mossad.
 The New York judgment was reversed by an appeals court on 13 September.
 Notoriety surrounding the book led to it becoming popular.
 By October 1990, the book was number one on the New York Times bestseller list.
 The book quickly gained popularity, and earned nearly $2 million in royalties from the book.

 The first half of the book provides a detailed first-hand account of Ostrovsky's training as a case officer, including how to detect surveillance and how to meet and recruit agents.
 According to Wise of The New York Times, the second half of the book discusses operations in which Ostrovsky did not participate or had occurred before he even joined Israeli intelligence.
 Wise surmised that due to the detail provided about these operations, Ostrovsky and his-coauthor Roy relied on published sources.

-According to Swiss Policy Research, after the book's publication "The entire Jewish lobby in the United States was mobilized.”
-According to William B. Quandt in Foreign Affairs, the book contained "convincing tidbits about Mossad recruitment methods and operations," but "how much was true could not easily be determined.
+According to William B. Quandt in Foreign Affairs, the book contained "convincing tidbits about Mossad recruitment methods and operations," but "how much was true could not easily be determined."
 Former Mossad chief Isser Harel and journalist Hirsh Goodman accused Ostrovsky of fabrications in the book.

 The books popularity led to the Israeli government creating a large scale campaign effort to discredit the author.
 Mossad employees and Israeli government officials worked with the Jewish Telegraphic Agency on an effective smear campaign.
 At the orders of Mossad agents & Israeli government officials, Ostrovsky was falsely accused of having an "erratic personality and a vivid imagination."
 Former Mossad officer Jerry Sanders, who Ostrovsky heavily criticizes in By Way of Deception, calls Ostrovsky a "failed con man" who aimed to harm Mossad and Israel.
 However, the Washington Report on Middle East Affairs, highlights Ostrovsky's detailed allegations against Mossad, supporting his claims with corroborating articles and investigations, painting a critical picture of Israel's intelligence operations.